appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 ---
 # Build Your First App

-In this Quickstart guide, learn to:
+In this quickstart guide, learn to:

 * Create a new application
 * Connect to a database